UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 To create this visualization, we need to use `alt.repeat` on both the axes, instead of just one as for the histograms.

-In the last slide we used `alt.repeat` without arguments, which means that we are repeating over all the columns.
+In the last slide, we used `alt.repeat` without arguments, which means that we are repeating over all the columns.
 Here we specifically set the rows and columns attributes to ensure that our repeated chart will include all the pairwise combinations of the dataframe columns.